cloudfoundry/docs-buildpacks/README.md

 See the [docs-book-cloudfoundry](http://github.com/cloudfoundry/docs-book-cloudfoundry)
 repository for the complete list of open source documentation repositories, as well as information about the publishing process.

+`docs-buildpacks` only uses the `master` branch to publish the Buildpacks documenation.
+The Buildpack documentation is not version specfic.
+If you need to add version specfic content, add a template variable in the book repo for that version.